ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/sync_notes/_index.md

 Going back to the lack of internet connectivity though, generating the working yaml file doesn't require an internet connection though.
 It's just saying "*given the current state of the local registry, what does this* `config.yaml` *file really mean in practice if I use it?*".

-***

-If `fdp pull` creates a new `working-config.yaml` and saves it in the data registry, how then does `initialise()` in `fdp run` know where to find it?

-One possibility is the `fdp run` creates the file and passes it as an environment variable or command line argument to the submission script.
-The other is that `fdp pull` does it and has to return the path to the file or somesuch, and then `fdp run` has to be passed the new file as its argument.

-I think `fdp run` should create the file, since analyses may occur offline and therefore it might not always make sense to `fdp pull`.
-I'll store it in $wconfig for now..

 ## Local data storage

 How about this?
 You setup a new local registry, go to /Users/johnsmith/datastore and run `fdp config "johnsmith"` to set this directory as your data store.
 This will generate an API token for the local registry and add an entry to `.scrc/.users` noting the fact that the johnsmith username / namespace is associated with /Users/johnsmith/datastore... or do something fancier to specify the local registry url, or even set passwords?
 Your `config.yaml` now contains a username / namespace rather than a list of defaults associated with your account.